 On 1 January 2012, Charity Status was granted and St. Andrew’s First Aid Australia Inc. became a Public Benevolent Institution.

 In 2006 we rebranded ourselves as St. Andrew’s First Aid Australia Inc. We now undertake public duties at Highland Games, RSL marches, The Aboriginal Literacy Foundation Camps, to name a few.
-In that year we also began in partnership with Australian First Aid, offering training courses in First Aid.
+In 2016 we also began in partnership with Australian First Aid, offering training courses in First Aid.